-Hot Soup, reimagining Shakespeare’s ‘Macbeth’, portrays a tragic event through the themes of over-ambitiousness, impatience, greed, wickedness, murder, death, revenge and some motifs which depict a tense atmosphere and tone in the play.
+Hot Soup, reimagining Shakespeare’s ‘Macbeth’, portrays a tragic event through the themes of over-ambitiousness, impatience, greed, wickedness, murder, death, revenge, and some motifs which depict a tense atmosphere and tone in the play.

-In the Standard English (SE), the play gives virtually a new taste of Macbeth in the plot (storyline) and dramatic techniques sustained by surprise and suspense.
+In Standard English (SE), the play gives virtually a new taste of Macbeth in the plot (storyline) and dramatic techniques sustained by surprise and suspense.

 …Balogun’s wife walks in her sleep and speaks of her part in the crimes.
 She dies while a force besieges Balogun’s palace.
 Balogun courageously fought to the last minute but was eventually murdered by Arogundade.
-Balogun hurriedly licks hot soup and ends up with burnt tongue!
+Balogun hurriedly licks hot soup and ends up with a burnt tongue!

 The play is exciting and spellbinding, and it has what it takes for education and relaxation.

 I applaud the writer for his bold attempt to adapt a classic play such as Macbeth.
-While it often takes intelligent minds to read any of Shakespeare’s plays and understand the complexities of the language and styles in which they have been written, it is only a highly learned and determined individual that would take the challenge further by investing time and energy into envisioning and writing one of Shakespeare’s best tragedies in a simple modern-day English language.
+While it often takes intelligent minds to read any of Shakespeare’s plays and understand the complexities of the language and styles in which they have been written, it is only a highly learned and determined individual would take the challenge further by investing time and energy into envisioning and writing one of Shakespeare’s best tragedies in a simple modern-day English language.

 - The Present-Day English Language (Examination Aid) for Schools and Colleges (Textbook)